 We’ll enjoy a guided tour by a true expert of the main public rooms of the chateau which started as a royal hunting lodge but was transformed into the opulent palace and primary residence of the Louis the XIV, known as the Sun King.
 His descendant (great, great grandson) Louis XVI and Marie Antoinette also lived primarily at Versailles, making considerable changes in the building and gardens.

-We’ll lunch at Angelina In The Garden; located within the famed gardens.
-After lunch, we’ll have time to wander in the gardens and visit the Trianon palaces, as well as Marie Antoinette’s charming hamlet.
+We will enjoy a delightful lunch at a charming local restaurant, giving us a chance to savor the local flavors.
+After lunch, we’ll have time to wander in the gardens and visit the Trianon palaces, as well as Marie Antoinette’s charming hamlet..